-- 1. Regulation uniform required.
-A plain white long sleeve can be worn if needed under the uniform top.
-A white jacket or a grey warmer jacket are the only options to be worn over uniform if needed. - 2.
-Slacks must extend at least to the tops of the shoes and must be hemmed if too long.
+- Regulation uniform required.
+A plain grey long sleeve can be worn if needed under the uniform top.
+A grey warmup jacket are the only options to be worn over uniform if needed. - 2.
+Slacks must reach at least to the tops of the shoes and must be tailored if too long.
 A clean and pressed uniform shall be worn at all times. - 3.
 Plain white or black hosiery or socks are to be worn.
-Lace, stripes or designs are not permitted. - 4.
+Visible lace, stripes or designs are not permitted. - 4.
 Clean black (non-cloth) approved shoes with black or white plain socks ONLY are to be worn. - 5.
-Hair shall be clean, neat and professional.
-Hair should be styled so it will not fall forward into either the student's face or on the patient.
-Surgical caps, headbands, colored large barrettes, ribbons, extreme haircuts or hair-dos and unnatural hair coloring are not permitted.
-A professional appearance must be maintained.
-Hair styles must be approved by a faculty member.
-This may vary between students depending upon faculty determination of professional appearance. - 6.
-Fingernails must be short and rounded off.
-Only clear/nude polish is permitted. - a.
-Artificial nails or extenders are prohibited & not to be worn. - b.
-Natural nail tips shall be kept 1/4" long.

-- 7. No artificial eyelashes are to be worn in the clinical setting and make up worn minimally. - 8.
-Facial Hair: Mustaches, Beards, and Circle Beard are the only options allowed if kept maintained at a close, neatly trimmed manner.
-Health offices may require closer trimming for mask fit testing.
-All other students choosing not to go with these facial hair options must be clean shaven at all times. - 9.
-Only small, plain stud earrings (NO LOOPS/HOOPS) are permitted for pierced ears with a maximum of 2 earrings per ear.
-All other jewelry must be approved by a faculty member prior to wearing.
-The Program shall not be responsible for any jewelry which is broken, lost or stolen while on duty.
-Rings are limited to one per hand.
-They should be small in size and are subject to approval by the faculty.
-No obvious/visible body piercing allowed.

-One bracelet is permitted, and one short necklace is permitted: if a pendant is attached it must be small and must not hang outside the uniform.
-Long chains create a problem and can become hooked on radiographic equipment or entangled on a patient. - 10.
+Hair must be clean, tidy, and professional.
+It should be arranged to prevent it from falling forward into the student's face or onto the patient.
+Surgical caps, headbands, large colored barrettes, ribbons, extreme haircuts or hairstyles, and unnatural hair colors are prohibited.
+A professional appearance must be upheld.
+Faculty approval is required for hairstyles, and this may differ among students based on faculty assessments of a professional look. - 6.
+Fingernails should be kept short and rounded.
+Only clear or nude polish is allowed. - a.
+Artificial nails or nail extensions are not allowed and must not be worn. - b.
+Natural nail tips should not exceed 1/4" in length. - 7.
+No artificial eyelashes are to be worn in the clinical setting and make up worn minimally, this includes bright make-up colors. - 8.
+8. Facial Hair: Mustaches, beards, and circle beards are the only acceptable styles allowed if they are maintained in a closely trimmed manner.
+Health offices may require closer hair trimming for mask fit testing.
+All other students who opt not to choose these facial hair styles must remain clean-shaven at all times. - 9.
+Only small, plain stud earrings (NO LOOPS/HOOPS) are allowed for pierced ears, with a maximum of 2 earrings per ear.
+All other jewelry must receive prior approval from a faculty member before being worn.
+The Program will not be liable for any jewelry that is damaged, lost, or stolen while on duty.
+Only one ring is permitted per hand.
+Rings should be small and require faculty approval.
+No obvious or visible body piercings are allowed.
+A single bracelet is permitted, as well as one short necklace; if a pendant is included, it must be small and not hang outside the uniform.
+Long chains may pose a problem and could get caught on radiographic equipment or become entangled with a patient. - 10.
 A wrist watch is strongly recommended because the usage of cell phones/P.D.A.'s etc. are prohibited while in clinical. - 11.
-Fragrances: overpowering perfume, after shave etc. is not permitted-this includes residual cigarette odors.
-This is especially important for patients who may have allergies or are non-smokers.
-Personal hygiene will be addressed if need be. - 12.
-Tattoos: must be kept covered while in clinical.
-Tattoo sleeve covering is available for purchase through the uniform company.
-No derogatory images or statements should be visible.
+Fragrances: Strong perfumes, aftershave, etc., are not allowed; this includes any residual cigarette odors.
+This consideration is particularly important for patients who may have allergies or are non-smokers.
+Personal hygiene will be addressed if necessary. - 12.
+Tattoos must be concealed while in clinical.
+Tattoo sleeve coverings can be purchased through the uniform company.
+No inappropriate images or statements should be visible.